Rheumatoid arthritis (RA) is a chronic autoimmune disorder. If you have

-There’s currently no cure for RA, but there are ways to treat it.
-Your doctor might prescribe medications that slow down the progression of the disease or suppress your immune system.
-They may also give you drugs that reduce inflammation and pain in your joints.
+There is no cure for RA, but there are ways to treat it.
+For example, a doctor might prescribe medications that slow down the progression of the disease or suppress your immune system.
+They may also give you drugs that just reduce joint swelling and pain.

-The current recommendation for initial treatment of RA is with disease-modifying antirheumatic drugs (DMARDs).
+The current recommendation for the initial treatment of RA is with disease-modifying anti-rheumatic drugs (DMARDs).
 One of these drugs is methotrexate.
-Check out how this medication works, including how effective it is in treating RA.
+Keep reading to learn how this medication works, including how effective it is in treating RA.

 Methotrexate and other DMARDs work to reduce inflammation.
 They do this by suppressing your immune system.
-There are risks linked with keeping your immune system in check this way, though, including an increased risk of infections.
+But keeping the immune system in check this way slightly increases your risk of infections.

 While methotrexate comes with the chance of side effects, it also offers great benefits for people with RA.
-DMARDs can prevent joint damage if you use them early enough after your RA symptoms first appear.
-They can also slow down further joint damage and alleviate symptoms of RA.
-Most doctors and people with RA think the benefits of this medication are worth the risks.
+Methotrexate can prevent joint damage if you use it early enough after your RA symptoms first appear.
+For more advanced cases, it can also slow down further joint damage and relieve symptoms of RA.

 In combination with other drugs

-Methotrexate is often used with other DMARDs or other medications for pain and inflammation.
-It has shown to be a great partner.
-Certain combinations of two or more DMARDs—always with methotrexate as one component—work better than methotrexate alone.
-Keep this in mind if you don’t respond to methotrexate by itself.
-You can talk to your doctor about a combination therapy.
+Even if you do not reach remission with methotrexate alone, combinations with other DMARDs or medications for pain and inflammation can make methotrexate more effective.
+Keep this in mind if you do not respond to methotrexate by itself.
+You can talk with the prescribing doctor about combination therapy.

 - upset stomach

-- low red blood cell levels (can cause fatigue)
+- pancytopenia, or low red blood cell, white blood cell and platelet levels